What are the responsibilities and job description for the Recreation Center Coordinator position at Frederick County Government?

 - Ability to effectively evaluate emergencies and unexpected situations and promptly respond in an appropriate manner

-- Effective spoken and written communication skills including the ability to speak before community groups, to accurately perform clerical and record-keeping duties, and to explain regulations to user groups
+- Effective spoken and written communication skills including the ability to produce materials for publication, to speak before community groups, to accurately perform clerical and record-keeping duties, and to explain regulations to user groups

 PREFERENCE MAY BE GIVEN FOR: